- 2.40K views

 |Day 7||Transfer to Delhi Airport for flight back home|

 The so-called Golden Triangle covering Delhi, Agra and Jaipur has long been considered the quintessential whirlwind tour of India, and for good reason.
-If you hope to pack as much into a short trip as possible while seeing the widest range of culture, architecture and history in just a few days, these three conveniently-located cities are an obvious choice.
+If you hope to pack as much into a short trip as possible while seeing the widest range of culture, architecture, and history in just a few days, these three conveniently-located cities are an obvious choice.
 Throw in the excitement of a day’s safari in the Ranthambore National Park, a place where you have a very good chance of spotting an elusive wild tiger, and you have everything you need for the perfect 7-day India tour.
-See tour.
+See more Golden Triangle tours.

 |Day 1||Arrive in Delhi|